 As a first lens for portrait photography, I suggest the nifty 50 – the 50 mm 1.8.
 It’s a great budget-friendly prime lens with an aperture low enough to help create those beautiful smooth and creamy backgrounds.

 If you love nature photography, you may want to consider a telephoto lens.
-These are lens with increased and wide range focal lengths.
+These are lenses with increased and wide range focal lengths.
 They are best for shooting things at a distance without sacrificing quality.

 A budget-friendly starter option for a telephoto lens is the Canon 75-300 mm f/4-5.6.